Guillermo Rigondeaux: Rigondeaux vs. Delgado

-Move back down to super bantamweight
+Return at super bantamweight

 Rigondeaux vs. Ceja

 Rigondeaux's next bout was scheduled to take place as a co-feature to the rematch between Tony Harrison and Jermell Charlo on 23 June 2019 at the Mandalay Bay Events Center in Paradise, Nevada.
 Rigondeaux's opponent was confirmed to be former WBC interim champion Julio Ceja (32–3, 28 KOs), with the fight being a WBC eliminator.
 The PBC card aired live on Fox and Fox Deportes.
 Rigondeaux won the fight by an eight-round technical knockout.
 The fight was back-and-forth, with both fighters finding success, before Rigondeaux landed a left hook that floored Ceja at the very end of the round.

 Bantamweight

 Rigondeaux vs. Solís

 Rigondeaux was scheduled to fight Liborio Solís on 21 December 2020, for the vacant WBA (Regular) bantamweight title.
 The fight was set to precede the rematch between WBC junior middleweight champion Tony Harrison and Jermell Charlo.
 The fight was postponed as Solis was unable to enter the United States due to visa issues.
 PBC stated their plans to schedule the fight for early 2020.
-The fight was rescheduled for February 8, 2020.
+The fight was rescheduled for 8 February 2020.
 Rigondeaux won the fight by split decision, with two of the judges scoring the bout 114–113 in his favor, while the third judge scored it 115–112 for Solís.